gsi-upm/video-sentiment-analysis/README.md

 It can be also be used in a larger scope by providing sentiment analysis for video media.

-Installation instructions
+Installation Instructions
 -------------------------
-Make a local copy of the folder containing the controller and widget (or one of them alone since they work individually).
+Make a local copy of the folders containing the controller and widget (or one of them indiividually since they can function independently).
 Then, install the requirements<sup>1</sup> listed in the *stable-req.txt* file.
-It is recommended, but not strictly required, that you do this in a virtual environment.

 Once the necessary libraries are installed, run the *server.py* file.
 By default the sites will be available at: